meirisoda/obsidian/Learning/Linux.md

 `ls` lists everything inside
 `mv` move/rename
-`mkdir` make a directory and everything above it
+`mkdir` make a directory and everything above it `touch` adds a new file in current directory

 `sudo systemctl re`
 `pacman -Q` lists all user installed packages